vikas2001mishra/Pandas/README.md

                             2. DataFrames: Two-Dimensional data structure with columns, much like a table.
                             3. Panel: A panel is a 3D container of data.

+# Series:
-➤Series: It is defined as a one-dimensional array that is capable of storing various data types.
+        It is defined as a one-dimensional array that is capable of storing various data types.

 import pandas as pd
 a = pd.Series()
 print(a)